-In this unit you will develop an introductory level of technical, creative and performance skills within the context of the presentation of a publicly performed theatrical work.
+In this unit you will develop an intermediate level of technical, creative and performance skills within the context of the presentation of a publicly performed theatrical work.
 Each succeeding unit in Production will require you to demonstrate a greater degree of interpretative and executant skill development.
-You will be introduced to the functioning of the theatre and will undertake a study of the various roles and responsibilities of the people who work in the theatre.
-You will also learn basic theatre safety operations in the context of various theatre performance scenarios.
+You will also be introduced to the concept of lighting for the theatre and its associated skills.